tub/Littlebits-Arduino/muzhack/instructions.md

 The eagle files and printable board for the little adapter board are up on the [project's github](https://github.com/tub/Littlebits-Arduino/tree/master/adapter-board-files).

 It was very nicely laid out and etched for me by [Alex](https://github.com/alexanderhosford) at [my local hackspace](http://www.buildbrighton.com/) (I was feeling lazy and he's easily persuaded).
-I won't go into the PCB making details in this instructable, but there's many other guides on how to make them, e.g
+I won't go into the PCB making details in this manual, but there's many other guides on how to make them, e.g

 * http://www.instructables.com/id/Etching-Method-and-Sticker-Method-of-PCB-fabricati/
 * http://www.instructables.com/id/How-to-Etch-a-PCB/